 Well, sort of.

 As someone currently studying tourism, visiting one of Albania's developing touristic areas was fascinating.
 And also a bit depressing.
-It was spending a night in the town of Durres that really allowed me a glimpse into how tourism is developing in Albania.
+It was spending a night in the town of Durres that really allowed me a glimpse into how tourism is developing in parts of Albania.

 And let's just say that it's not particularly pretty.